Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Discussion

-We showed that the expectation problem is also NP-hard.
+\paragraph{Approximating expectations} We showed that the expectation problem is also NP-hard.
 A natural question is on approximation algorithms for the expectation problem, but the answer here is not so obvious.
 Sampling algorithms may run into trouble if the target distribution contains major outliers, i.e. values very far from other values but with extremely low probability.
-Our approximation algorithm can also be used as-is to estimate the CDF and then to approximate the expectation, but we do not expect it to perform well because our current $\Trim$ operator only limits the amount of probability mass moved at each location to $\varepsilon$, but does not limit the ``distance'' over which it is moved.
+Our approximation algorithm can also be used as-is to estimate the CDF and then to approximate the expectation, but we do not expect it to perform well because our current $\Trim$ operator only limits the amount of probability mass moved at each location to $\varepsilon$, but does not limit the ``distance'' alnog the $x$ parameter over which it is moved.
 The latter may be arbitrarily bad for estimating the expectation.
-Possibly adding simple binning schemes to the $\Trim$ operator in addition to limiting the moved probability mass to $\varepsilon$ may work, another issue for future research.

-Related work on computing makespan distributions includes~\cite{hong2013computing}, which examines sum of Bernoulli distributed r.v.s.
-Other work examines both deterministic~\cite{mercier2007discrete} and Monte-Carlo techniques~\cite{bucher1988adaptive,lipton1990practical}.
-Distribution of maximum of r.v.s was studied in~\cite{devroye1980generating}, with a focus mostly on continuous distributions.
+Nevertheless, a different version of $\Trim$ that bounds just this distance was shown to provide a polynomial-time approximation scheme for the expectations in EXPECTI-MIN-MAX game trees~\cite{shperbergmonte}, if the utilities are bounded.
+Since the expectation operator involves convolution, these results should be applicable (with some adjustment) to task networks as well.